TheDebbyCase/LCWildCardMod/README.md

 You can use the [Issues](https://github.com/TheDebbyCase/LCWildCardMod/issues) tab to submit any problems with the mod, or any suggestions you may have.
 Suggestions can also be made directly to me in the mod-release thread on the [Lethal Company Modding Discord](https://discord.com/channels/1168655651455639582/1328209352628375652)!

+If you wish you can also donate to me over on [Ko-Fi](https://ko-fi.com/thedebbycase)

 ## Thunderstore

 Of course, see the Thunderstore page [here](https://thunderstore.io/c/lethal-company/p/deB/WILDCARD_Stuff)!